python-control/python-control/doc/classes.rst

-The time response of an input/output system is represented using a special :class:`NamedSignal` class that allows the individual signal elements to be access using signal names in palce of integer offsets:
+The time response of an input/output system is represented using a special :class:`NamedSignal` class that allows the individual signal elements to be access using signal names in place of integer offsets:

 .. autosummary::
    :toctree: generated/